Client-side/Internal Translation Review –The Most Valuable QA Step

 Now that we know what the translation review process entails we can determine who has the correct qualifications to be the most effective reviewer.
 Let’s take a look at the preferred qualifications for a client-side translation reviewer:

-Availability – The person tasked with translation review has to first of all have the time available to conduct a thorough translation review.
+Availability – The person tasked with language localization and translation review has to first of all have the time available to conduct a thorough translation review.
 Companies rarely have the need to keep a full-time translation reviewer on staff, so the people tasked with translation review are often busy enough with their own work that it is difficult for them to commit to the extra time required to conduct a review at all, much less doing it by your deadline.
 Finding a resource with time available is very important.

 Bi-lingual – To be able to truly judge the effectiveness and quality of a translation the reviewer needs to be fully bi-lingual.
 Ideally the reviewer would have full competency in both languages, but at the very least the individual should have excellent reading and writing ability in the target language, and at least a rudimentary knowledge of the source language.
 If the reviewer can’t understand both the source and the target language it is likely that they will often misinterpret the intent of the translator and they will be more likely to make stylistic and preferential changes.